Obscure2020/CribEDGE/Readme.md

 After quite a long time occupied by other activities, including school, my first Computer Science-related internship, and several other hobby projects (some of which are *also* still works in progress at this date), I have returned to testing and tinkering with CribEDGE.
 My thanks go out to the kind folks at [Daily Cribbage Hand](https://www.dailycribbagehand.org/) for providing me with test scenarios and feeback.
 I have been able to use their advice to inform several small improvements to the hand-selection algorithm.

 I have also been pondering methods of implementing a decent pegging algorithm, and I now have some workable ideas forming in my head.
 I may also be able to enlist my dad in the effort of wrtiting this one out.
 No idea when we'll actually get around to this, but it'll happen eventually.

+**Update 6/16/2024**\
+Took a break from working on this for quite a while so I could focus on completing my Bachelor's degree.
+Just recently returned from our 2024 family reunion.
+Spent some time discussing strategy with my dad and worked out the contents of [these notebook pages](Posterity/Notes%20from%20June%202024%20Vacation.pdf).
+Implementing those ideas is now in progress.